+The 20th annual SCoTENS conference was held on 20-21 October 2022 in the Crowne Plaza Hotel, Dundalk.
+This year’s theme was Reflecting, Reconnecting and Re-Engaging with the Core Purpose(s) of Education.
 Since our last face-to-face conference in 2019, the world has experienced unprecedented challenges, not only as a result of the global pandemic but, more recently, in the context of the war in Ukraine.
-In Ireland, diversity and inclusion remain significant challenges and this conference will explore the links between education, schooling and societal wellbeing.
-It will afford delegates and speakers a timely opportunity to pause and reflect, reconnect with each other, and re-engage with the core purpose(s) of education.
-Among the questions to be examined are:
+In Ireland, diversity and inclusion remain significant challenges and this conference explored the links between education, schooling and societal wellbeing.
+It afforded delegates and speakers a timely opportunity to pause and reflect, reconnect with each other, and re-engage with the core purpose(s) of education.

 Almost 100 delegates attended from all over the island of Ireland, and were welcomed by Dr Gabrielle Ni Uidhir, (St Mary’s University College (northern co-chair) and Minister Norma Foley, Minister for Education provided the opening remarks.